-GS executed orders for professional clients of the Global Markets Division and Private Wealth Management where the approach to order execution is consistent.
+GS executed orders for professional clients of the Goldman Sachs FICC and Equities and Private Wealth Management business units where the approach to order execution is consistent.
 GS also executed orders for eligible counterparties, however under applicable law and regulation GS is not obliged to provide best execution when it executes orders on behalf of eligible counterparties.

-6. Topic 6: an explanation of whether other criteria were given precedence over immediate price and cost when executing retail client orders and how these other criteria were instrumental in delivering the best possible result in terms of the total consideration to the client;
+6. Topic 6: an explanation of whether other criteria were given precedence over immediate price and cost when executing retail client orders and how these other criteria were instrumental in delivering the best possible result in terms of the total consideration to the client:

-7. Topic 7: an explanation of how the investment firm has used any data or tools relating to the quality of execution, including any data published under RTS 27
+7. Topic 7: an explanation of how the investment firm has used any data or tools relating to the quality of execution, including any data published under RTS 27:

 GS has in place post execution supervisory monitoring procedures which use market data, where it is available, to assess relevant client transactions.
 Where appropriate market data is not available other criteria is used to review relevant client transactions for monitoring purposes.
 This monitoring is undertaken on a systematic basis via best execution monitoring systems or, where required, on a manual basis in accordance with internal monitoring policies and procedures.
-As part of its overall best execution monitoring framework and on-going assessment of execution venues utilised, GS may also take account of information published under RTS 27 by those execution venues (if applicable) alongside data sources used as part of its systematic best execution monitoring arrangements.